Dorothy Mae Phibbs Nee: Myke

 Carolyn and Dave

-Sheila and Barry Taylor
+Posted by Sheila and Barry Taylor on

 Our condolences to the Phibbs family in the loss of a very special lady.
 My parents, Jean and Chuck Weaver, and our family enjoyed many happy times with Dorothy and Keith.
 You have many wonderful memories.
 Now Dorothy has joined Keith, they are together with their loved ones.
 Sending heart felt prayers.